-Rating Summary of factors underlying rating SR.VIII PC • The lack of a comprehensive review of the system means that not all the necessary measures have been taken and it is unclear what measures are part of a comprehensive policy to fight the misuse of NPOs by terrorist financiers, and what the effect of those measures has been (effectiveness issue).
-Some of the rules are insufficiently enforced.
-There is inconsistent outreach to the NPO sector to provide guidance.
+Rating Summary of factors underlying rating necessary measures have been taken and it is unclear part of a comprehensive policy to fight the misuse of necessary measures have been taken and it is unclear what measures are part of a comprehensive policy to fight the misuse of NPOs by terrorist financiers, and what the effect of those measures has been (effectiveness Some of the rules are insufficiently enforced. • There is inconsistent outreach to the NPO sector to provide guidance.
 There is no formalised and efficient system in place that focuses on potential vulnerabilities.
 There is no formalised and efficient system in place to share information to target abuse.
 No single authority is formally designated as the competent authority responsible for co-ordinating Russia's domestic efforts regarding NPOs and receiving international requests.